 On the main street Stradun, there are two fountains called Small and Great Onofrio's Fountains, Orlando's Column with the nearby Sponza Palace and the baroque Church of St Blaise.
 Walking further you will find Rector's Palace built in 1441 as well as beautiful Dubrovnik Cathedral.
 At the beginning of Stradun there is the Franciscan Monastery with one of the oldest functioning pharmacies in Europe.

 One thing you should definitely do is to take a walk along the famous city walls that surrounds the historic center in the length of 2 km.
-During this pleasant walk you will enjoy amazing views of the city from above and visit several impressive Dubrovnik fortresses such as Bokar Fortress, St John's Fortress and Minceta Fortress.
+During this pleasant walk along the City walls you will enjoy amazing views of the city from above and visit several impressive Dubrovnik fortresses such as Bokar Fortress, St John's Fortress and Minceta Fortress.
 Lovrijenac Fortress which stands on the 37m high cliff near the sea can also be visited.

 For the stunning photos of the city and surrounding area you should take a cable car ride to the top of Mount Srdj.
 From there you will enjoy amazing views of the Old Town, the island of Lokrum and Elaphite islands.